What Are Hypervelocity Stars?

 Notable Hypervelocity Stars

-SDSS J090745.0+024507 was the first hypervelocity star to be found.
-It was discovered by Brown and his team during a survey of “faint blue horizontal branch candidates” surrounding the center of our galaxy in an effort to better understand the mass distribution of the galaxy.
+SDSS J090745.0+024507 was the first hypervelocity star to be found in 2005.
+It was discovered by Warren Brown (Harvard-Smithsonian Center for Astrophysics) and his team during a survey of “faint blue horizontal branch candidates” surrounding the center of our galaxy in an effort to better understand the mass distribution of the galaxy.
 They found SDSS to be about 3 solar masses in size, about 55 kilo parsecs away, and with a velocity of 853 ± 12 kilometers per second (well above the amount needed to leave our galaxy, which is 305 kilometers per second) and when compared to the motion of the galaxy it is moving at 709 kilometers per second away from it at 173.8 degrees from the center.
 Due to the huge velocity it is moving at, scientists suspect it was thrown out by A*.
 No supernova can send a star at that speed and no binary pair could also.
 Also, the angle of ejection hints at an A* encounter.
-Later observations proved the star to be a main-sequence B-type with slow pulsations (Brown, Edelmann).
+Later observations proved the star to be a main-sequence B-type with slow pulsations (Brown, Edelmann, Dormineg 24-6).

 HE 0437-5439 was another star found under a similar survey by Edelmann and team.
 Brighter than SDSS, it too seems to be a main sequence B-type star with a velocity of 723 ± 3 kilometers a second.
 It was thought to initially be a low-mass star whose spectrum mimicked the observed results but further analysis of the spectrum in terms of rotational speed (for a low-mass star would be fast) and lack of helium (something that a low-mass star would have present) proved it to be what it appear to be, which is very important if scientists are to find where it came from (Edelmann).